FACTBOX - Key political risks to watch in Pakistan

 What to watch:

-- A further attack on Pakistan by NATO forces in Afghanistan.
-Another raid could conceivably break the alliance completely, putting the war effort in Afghanistan at risk.
+-- A further attack or unilateral raid on Pakistan from NATO forces in Afghanistan.
+Another attack could conceivably break the alliance completely, putting the war effort in Afghanistan at risk.

 INTERNAL SECURITY

-As well as bomb attacks in February which killed dozens in the northwest of the country, violence continues to affect parts of the southern port city of Karachi, Pakistan's key financial hub.
+There has been a noticeable decrease in bomb attacks in Pakistan, but random violence continues to affect parts of the southern port city of Karachi, Pakistan's key financial hub.

-Violence in the city has spiked recently, after the assassination of two local politicians.
-Past violence has often led to the closure of the stock market.

-More than 1,600 people were killed in the city in 2011, over half of them in political and sectarian violence, and Pakistan's paramilitary forces are often deployed in the southern port city to try to stabilise violent districts.
+More than 1,600 people have been killed in the city in 2011, over half of them in political and sectarian violence, and Pakistan's paramilitary forces have been deployed in the southern port city to try to stabilise violent districts.

 The violence and instability are a huge deterrent to foreign investment.
 Investors are particularly sensitive to attacks in Karachi, home to key financial markets and the central bank.